apache/tvm/docs/langref/relay_type.rst

 Relay's Type System
 ===================

-We have briefly introduced types while detailing the the expression language of Relay, but have not yet described the type system.
-Relay is a statically typed and type-inferred language, allowing programs to be typed with a minimal requirement of explicit type annotations.
+We briefly introduced types while detailing Relay's expression language , but have not yet described its type system.
+Relay is a statically typed and type-inferred language, allowing programs to be fully typed while requiring just a few explicit type annotations.

 Static types are useful when performing compiler optimizations because they communicate properties about the data a program manipulates, such as runtime shape, data layout, and storage, without needing to run the program.

-Relay's type system features a form of dependent typing for shapes.
+Relay's type system features a form of *dependent typing* for shapes.
+That is, its type system keeps track of the shapes of tensors in a Relay program.
 Treating tensor shapes as types allows Relay to perform more powerful reasoning at compile time;
 in particular, Relay can statically reason about operations whose output shapes vary based on the input shapes in complex ways.
 Casting shape inference as a type